SupreetKurdekar/ZooGame/README.md

 python3 visual_game.py
 ```

-The visual mode also supports the `ai` argument to enable a computer opponent:
+When starting the graphical mode you'll first see a small menu where you can
+choose between a 1-player game or a 2-player game.
+The `ai` argument can still
+be used to bypass the menu and immediately start in single-player mode:

 ```bash
 python3 visual_game.py ai